Issues of Concern

 Excretion is the process by which the drug is eliminated from the body.
 The kidneys most commonly conduct excretion, but for certain drugs, it may be via the lungs, skin, or gastrointestinal tract.
 In the kidneys, drugs may be cleared by passive filtration in the glomerulus or secretion in the tubules, complicated by reabsorption in some compounds.

 Clearance is an essential term when examining excretion.
 It is defined as the ratio of the elimination rate of a drug to the plasma drug concentration.
 This is influenced by the drug, blood flow, and organ status (usually kidneys) of the patient.
 In the perfect extraction organ, in which blood would completely be cleared of medication, the clearance would become limited by the overall blood flow through the organ.
 An understanding of clearance allows practitioners to calculate appropriate dosing rates of medications.
 Maintenance dosing ideally replaces the amount of drug that was eliminated since the previous administration.
 It is calculated by clearance times the desired plasma concentration divided by bioavailability.

 The half-life is the amount of time for serum drug concentrations to decrease by 50%.
 Defined by the equation t=(0.693xVd)/Clearance, it is directly proportional to the volume of distribution and inversely to clearance.
 The half-life of medications often becomes altered from changes in the clearance parameters that come with disease or age.

-Both nurses and pharmacists need to have an open communication line to the prescribing physician so they can report or discuss any concerns regarding drug therapy, or the patient's drug regimen in general.
+Both nurses and pharmacists need to have an open communication line with the prescribing physician so they can report or discuss any concerns regarding drug therapy or the patient's drug regimen in general.
 This type of interprofessional communication is necessary to optimize patient outcomes with minimal adverse events.
 [Level 5]